BersisSe/feather/README.md

 ## Why Feather?

 - **Middleware-First Architecture**
-  Everything is a middleware — route handlers, auth, logging — all composable and clean
+  Everything is a middleware even if they are not a middleware they produce a middleware in the end.

 - **Easy State Management Using Context**
-  Recently implemented the Context API that makes it very easy to manage state without the use of Extractors/Macros
+  Recently implemented the Context API that makes it very easy to manage state without the use of Extractors/Macros.

-- **Developer Experience First**
-  Feather’s API is minimal, ergonomic, and readable

-- **Modular and Extensible**
-  Feather is designed to be Modular.
-Select only the features you need and use.
-What you don't use you don't pay for.
+- **Feel of Async Without Async**
+  Feather is Multithreaded by default running on **Feather-Runtime**.

 - **Great Tooling Out Of the Box**
   With the use of the [Feather-CLI](https://github.com/BersisSe/feather-cli/tree/main) creating API's and Web Servers becomes a _Breeze_.

+## How it works behind the scenes:
+Every Request given a thread from the Server's threadpool and that thread is responsible for returning the a response to that request.
+So you can Run long running task's on another thread in the middlewares but the response can only be returned from the middleware the request is accepted on.
+If you want to go deeper take look at [Feather-Runtime](./crates/feather-runtime)

 ---